 20. CONTINUE PADDLING AFTER THE FINISH

-After the finish in Ouderkerk, all crews have to continue paddling till after the bridge (by going through the starboard opening) and are only allowed to turn over after the turn buoy.
-After having returned, when passing the bridge towards Amsterdam, the middle opening has to be chosen.
-In Ouderkerk, in case of emergency, a pontoon is present at the boathouse of De Amstelgeuzen.
+After the finish in Amsterdam, all crews have to continue paddling and are only allowed to turn over after the turn buoy.
+After having turned, only the rowing lane at portside is allowed.

 21. PROTEST AND CREW REPRSENTATIVE

 Protests should be made visible by raising your hand as symbol of the protest.
 Protest are registered by the Umpire, responsible for protests.
 This Umpire is based in a motor boat, immediately after the finish.
 Every protest must be explained in writing, by using the available protest forms at the Jury Secretary, within one hour after the finish of the race.
 The Jury Secretary is located at the boathouse of Willem III.
 The protests are handled by the umpires which are member of the Board of the Jury.
 The Board of the Jury is located in the boardroom of the boathouse of Willem III.

 It is necessary that the a representative of the crew or a representative of the club to which the crew belongs to, stays nearby during the handling of the protest.
 To smoothen the handling process of the protest, the representative has also to take care that the representative of the crew to which has been protested against, is nearby or accessible.